Blendify/blender-manual/trunk/blender_docs/manual/render/output/output.rst

 Aspect Ratio
    Older televisions may have non-square pixels, so this can be used to control the shape of the pixels along the respective axis.
-   This will *pre-distorted* the images which will look stretched on a computer screen, but which will display correctly on a TV set.
+   This will *pre-distort* the images which will look stretched on a computer screen, but which will display correctly on a TV set.
    It is important that you use the correct pixel aspect ratio when rendering to prevent re-scaling, resulting in lowered image quality.